8ctopotamus/lll-c/readme.md

+hello there file!
-# Low Level Academy - Learn C
+y - Learn C

 ## Compile with gcc